-I thought it was the end of July.
-When I checked on July 17th, I saw that it was July 18th.
-I had my writing date the next morning, so I parked myself at the lake and wrote, as an exercise, just to see if I could.
-I couldn’t believe I got a call from the director the next week.
+I thought the submission deadline was at the end of July.
+When I checked the website on July 17th, however, I saw that the deadline was July 18th!
+I had my writing date the next morning, so I parked myself at the lake and wrote, as an exercise, just to see if I could, and submitted my “To-Be-Named Pergola Play.”
+I couldn’t believe I got a call from the director the next week!
 I couldn’t believe he picked my script and two others out of two hundred, especially since I’m a slow careful writer who takes a LONG TIME to finish things.
 “Seeking voices desperate to be heard,” said the play guidelines.
 Well, I’m nothing if not desperate, I laughed.

 Michael French is really cool.
 I knew him from years before when he’d worked with my son (yes, the one I used to push around the lake) on a provocative play called The Last Days of Judas Iscariot.
 He is also working on Speakeasy, the buzziest theatrical event for years (choreography by Liz Etler of By A Waterfall fame!)
 To have him direct my first play was a soaring honor.
 Just as exciting was working with the other (presumably desperate) playwrights, Gina Rose (Mollusk, Not Dead played at the Amphitheater) and Vanessa Flores (That Oakland Monster played by the Boathouse), a.k.a.
 Lauren Gunderson‘s sidekick!
 “Yours is the most ambitious of all the plays,” said Michael.
 A few weeks later, when I found myself rolling around the sidewalks of Oakland in a wheelchair, pushing a stroller filled with props ahead of me, reading the stares of strangers, I got what he meant.
 It’s the ambition of the naîve.
 (My specialty.)